Are you replacing your roof and curious about the types of shingles available?

 What is a roofing shingle?

-Overtime roofing shingles can fall off, become damaged, or need replacing with age, which is why it is best first to see what types of roofing shingles work best for your home based on the following:
+Over time, your roofing shingles can fall off, become damaged, or need replacing with age, which is why it is best first to see what types of roofing shingles work best for your home based on the following:

 - Your location